 The Swarm plugin is activated by default so you can start testing your containerized applications right away.

 The integration with Git is already included, making it easy to create a continuous integration pipeline for GitHub and GitLab projects.

-To learn more about the Bitnami Jenkins cluster, it is highly recommended that you follow these next steps:
+To improve your Bitnami Jenkins cluster deployment, it is highly recommended that you follow these next steps:

 - Secure your deployment by installing a Let's Encrypt certificate